 Ms Shayleen Thompson (Department of the Environment representative)

 Ms Thompson is the Head of the International and Land Division in the Department of the Environment.
-She has worked on international and domestic climate change policy and programs since 1995.
+She has extensive experience with international and domestic climate change policy and programs including the National Greenhouse and Energy Reporting Scheme, the National Greenhouse Gas Inventory, the Carbon Farming Initiative and the Renewable Energy Target.
 The Land Division was established in July 2010 to provide a coherent and coordinated approach to climate change mitigation.